 ‘We often use the words, “I’m depressed” to mean I am stressed out.
 But did you know depression is actually a long term mental illness which, if not handled properly, can lead to to some people taking their own lives?

 From experience, I can say that in most cases, we often blame the victim rather than helping them.
 How can you find out whether your significant other is going through depression?
-Kindly note that I am not a professional counsellor but rather, simply sharing my own experiences.
+Kindly note that I’m not a professional counsellor but rather, simply sharing my own experiences.
 So here goes:

 Has your partner suddenly changed their attitude towards you and/or other people?
 Have they suddenly become withdrawn and want to be alone?

 Many a time when we notice these changes, we either respond by being cold or harsh towards our spouse.
 Similarly, when parents notice withdrawal or changes in their children, they sometimes become harsh instead of finding out what the issue is.
 How about Friends?
 How many times have we seen changes in a friend and rather than criticise them, we instead tell them how proud of them we are?